wael35nl/user-admin-management/README.md

 #### First step ( User )

-1- enter (user name / email) and password, then click on (login / sign in).
+1- enter email and password, then click on (login / sign in).

 &nbsp;